Summary (TLDR)

 Form state management libraries usually have smaller scope than form generators and their main task is to help the developer to get rid of the common boilerplate.
 It takes care of the most annoying parts of writing forms, while still leaving you the full control over your templates.
 Such libraries can have different structure, based on classes, scoped slots or mixins.

 Vue-Final-Form is a scoped slots based integration of Final Form, a framework-agnostic library that became pretty famous thanks to its subscription based state management system.
 Among its advantages are nice API and the focus on performance.
-Being written by Egoist, one of Vue.js Core Team members, will also be a plus for many.
+Being written by Egoist, a Vue.js Core Team alumni, will also be a plus for many.

 Vue-SimpleForm is heavily influenced by Formik, a popular forms solution in React ecosystem.
 In order to use it, you just pass the form with its fields as a scoped slot to a wrapper component and it manages the state for you.
 If you're familiar with Formik because of your React experience and like how it works, by all means give it a go.